ironscar/spring-six-pro/readme.md

 - `flatMap` can be used to convert a `Mono<X>` to `Mono<Y>` by passing a custom lambda function which returns another `Mono`
   - they can be chained in sequence to keep converting from one `Mono` to another
 - Figure out how to add: [TODO]
-  - path variable and request params
-  - auth config in MongoDB
   - reactive exception controller
-  - all types of http methods
+  - all types of http methods and request bodies
-  - DB calls
   - parallel calls with webclient
+  - DB calls in MongoDB
+  - auth config in MongoDB
   - use password directly from spring security context (its encoded in bcrypt and we dont have the actual password so it fails)

 ### Caveats